 - Editing isn’t cheating.
 It’s essential.
 Whether you’re just brightening a photograph, upping the contrast or completely revamping the photograph.
 Photography is YOUR art, you can manipulate it however you please.
 Just because you’ve put a filter on it to enhance the colours, doesn’t mean it’s any less of a photograph.
 The editing software that I use is Photoshop.
 As I’m a Student I get the Adobe Creative Cloud and I pay £15p/m to use it as well as having tonnes of cloud storage.
 As well as this, you can also download the photoshop app on your phone.
 For many of the aspects of editing, its the same.
 You can edit the brightness, contrast, vibrance, clarity and more.
 There are also filters, cropping tools, red eye detecting, frames and blemish removal.
 It’s free and by far one of the best I’ve come across for the iPhone.
 If you wish to edit on your computer or laptop, PicMonkey is great for that.
 It’s what many YouTubers use to make their thumbnails on and it has so many options.
 It’s great for collages and grouping images together to make a grid of photos in blog posts rather than just having photo after photo, which scrolling through can sometimes get pretty tiresome.

 - Ideas for images are probably something you have a lot of.
 The classic marble or fur background, props such as flowers or beads.
 The possibilities are endless.
 Try to be creative.
 Match colours or clash them completely.
 Cut out magazine cuttings, use sprinkles or food as an accessory to your subject.
 This is the part where you really get to experiment and convey your personality in your photographs.
+If you’d like an example of how to convey personality in photographs consider Olga Topchii’s work (which you find at websites like olgatopchii.com).
+She uses a wide range of props in some of her images to express this.
 I get a lot of my props from ebay and pound shops.
 They are super cheap and work well.
 For flowers, Aldi and Lidl are great and EXTREMELY affordable.
 No one wants to buy a bouquet of flowers for £15 only to just rip them apart.
 Well, at least I don’t.

 - Simplistic images always catch my eye.
 You would think it would be the busy ones, but no. They just make my eyes go funny so I scroll away.
 Plain backgrounds and a contrasting subject appeal to me, take this image of Gerard Cosmetics lipsticks for example;